RiccardoTonioloDev/Kunai/reverse_eng_notebook.md

 # Patching
 - To replace a call with NOP you have to replace every single 2 digit hex number of the call with the HEX value of NOP, that's `90`;
 - **Visit [HERE](http://ref.x86asm.net/coder32.html) to have the HEX format of Assembly x86 commands**;
+- **NOTE:** you can patch directly inside IDA going to:
+  - Edit -> Patch Program -> Patch bytes;
+  - After you patched what you wanted, go to save it doing: Edit -> Patch Program -> Apply patches to input file;

 **NOTE:** that patching shouldn't always be done; a lot of times you can just simply debug and inspect values, if all you have to do is find a flag.
 Patching could lead to not executing function that the process care about to execute correctly.
 # Debugging
+## Basics
+- You can use the command `jump <FunctionName>` when for example you are on a breakpoint, to execute a spefic function, without following the normal flow of the code;
+- **NOTE:** you can combine the `jump` to various strategic breakpoints to execute the code flow as you like.

 ## AntiDebugging
 If you are trying to use GDB but it doesn't work (i.e. message there is already a debugger), there is an anti-debugging technique applied.
 Try to search for a `ptrace`.
 Usually it's called at the beginning of the main, and if it's not there you could try to search inside of `_start` (the file that calls the main to start the process).